 Training on the SEAL system is available as needed.
 Trainings typically cover creating and managing an account, borrowing, lending, and producing ILL statistics.
 Training can be done in-person, over the phone, and virtually through Zoom.
 Southeastern also regularly holds webinars and other training opportunities.

 There are occasionally inter-library loan classes offered from different vendors, particularly ALA and Library Juice Academy.
 These online classes typically range from 4 weeks, and cover the basics of resource sharing.
-The cost typically runs from $150 to $200.
+Library Juice Academy courses cost $250, while ALA courses range from $130-$210 depending on ALA membership status.

 Examples of recent classes: